Operator theory and function theory in Drury-Arveson space and its quotients: The isomorphism problem for complete Pick algebras

 Combining this theorem with \ref{thm:restriction_isomorphism} one obtains the following variant of a hard-analytic extension theorem of Henkin \cite{Henkin}. \begin{corollary}[\cite{APV03}, Theorem 2.2] Let $V$ be as in Theorem \ref{thm:APV}.
 Then there is a constant $C$ such that for any bounded analytic function $f$ on $V$ there is a multiplier $F \in \cM_d$ (in particular, $F \in H^\infty(\mb{B}_d)$) such that $f = F\big|_V$ and

 \end{corollary}

-Theorem \ref{thm:APV} and Corollary \ref{cor:APV_ext} were extended to the case where $\mb{D}$ is replaced by a planar domain by N. Arcozzi, R. Rochberg and E. Sawyer \cite[Section 2.3.6]{ARS08} or a finite Riemann surface by M. Kerr, J. M\raise.45ex\hbox{c}Carthy and O. Shalit \cite[Section 4]{KMS13}, and in these extensions $\phi$ was allowed to be a finitely ramified holomap.
+Theorem \ref{thm:APV} and Corollary \ref{cor:APV_ext} were extended to the case where $\mb{D}$ is replaced by a planar domain by Arcozzi, Rochberg and Sawyer \cite[Section 2.3.6]{ARS08} or a finite Riemann surface by Kerr, M\raise.45ex\hbox{c}Carthy and Shalit \cite[Section 4]{KMS13}, and in these extensions $\phi$ was allowed to be a finitely ramified holomap.
 In the three papers mentioned an additional assumption about $V$ meeting the boundary of $\mb{B}_d$ transversally were imposed, but this assumption was later shown to be satisfied automatically \cite{DHS13}.
-The case of a bihlomorphic embedding of a disc in $\mb{B}_\infty$ was studied in \cite{DHS13,DRS15}, and in particular it was shown that a continuum of non-isomorphic algebras can arise this way.
-In \cite{DHS13} it was also shown that the conclusion of Theorem \ref{thm:APV} fails if the assumption is weakened slightly so that $\phi(-1) = \phi(1)$.
+The case of a bihlomorphic embedding of a disc into $\mb{B}_\infty$ was studied in \cite{DHS13,DRS15}, and in particular it was shown that a continuum of non-isomorphic algebras can arise this way.

+In \cite[Theorem 5.1]{DHS13} it is shown that for an embedding map $\phi : \overline{\mb{D}} \to \overline{\mb{B}}_d$ that satisfies all the conditions in Theorem \ref{thm:APV} except that $\phi(-1) = \phi(1)$, the corresponding multiplier algebra $\cM_V$ is not equal to $H^\infty(V)$ hence not isomorphic to $H^\infty(\mb{D})$, even though $V$ is biholomorphic to $\mb{D}$.
+The question arises what kind of multiplier algebras arise as $\cM_V$ for such embedded discs with self intersections on the boundary.
+Does the isomorphism class depend only on the ``intersection pattern"?
+In \cite{MironovPaper} Mironov considered such discs and found that, although the intersection pattern is an invariant of the multiplier algebras, it is not a complete invariant: there do exist uncountably many embedded discs with the same intersection pattern (for example, $\phi(\exp(\pm\frac{2\pi i}{3})) = \phi(1)$) that give rise to mutually non-isomorphic algebras.